 For the majority of co-axial connectors, it is critical to have a connector that is specific to the cable to be used.
 Most connector manufacturers use a cable group coding system, but they are all different, as might be expected.
-Since a substantial number of Canford’s range of co-axial cables were BBC designs, it is logical therefore to use the BBC’s own classification, extended to cover designs from Canford’s own range.
+Since a substantial number of Canford’s range of co-axial cables used to be BBC designs, it was logical therefore originally to use the BBC’s own classification, which was then extended to cover designs from Canford’s own range. and other manufacturers.

 When ordering connectors, find the cable being used in the chart below.
 This indicates a group type reference, which is used in most connector descriptions.
 However, it is essential to check that the correct crimp die is being used when making crimp terminations.
 Because there are small detail variations in similar connectors from each manufacturer, different crimp dies may be needed.
 A similar looking connector from another manufacturer, on the same size cable, does not guarantee that the crimp die regularly used will still work.